 KO Addiction’s mission is to raise awareness about the growing drug epidemic in the United States.
-The organization was formed by Garry Jonas, CEO of White Sands Treatment Centers, who is also Erickson Lubin’s manager.
-Lubin is committed to educating the youth of today on the harsh realities of the opiate epidemic that are facing our nation in an effort to combat addiction.
+The organization was formed by Garry Jonas, CEO of WhiteSands Treatment Centers, who is also Erickson Lubin’s manager.
+Awareness about addiction and the current opiate epidemic is needed now more than ever before due to the increasing numbers of drug-related fatalities and overdoses in recent years.

 KO Addiction is an organization that works to highlight the continuous drug epidemic of today.
 The opioid crisis in the United States is being called the worst drug crisis in history throughout the nation.
 More than 43,000 individuals per year die as a result of a drug-related death: a frightening number that needs immediate attention.
 In 2014, almost 47,100 people died from a drug overdose in the United States (source).
 That is more deaths than car accidents caused in the same year.
 The numbers continue to grow which is why KO Addiction is on a mission to do what it can to help this growing crisis.

-Known as “The Hammer”, 21-year old undefeated American boxer, Erickson Lubin, was born and raised in Orlando, Florida to Haitian immigrant parents.
+Known as “The Hammer”, 24-year old undefeated American boxer, Erickson Lubin, was born and raised in Orlando, Florida to Haitian immigrant parents.
 Always attending the boxing gym with his older brother, junior middleweight, Lubin started boxing at the age of 4.
 By the age of 8, he had his very first amateur bout.
 In 2013, Lubin won gold medals at the Police Athletic League nationals as well as the U.S. National Golden Gloves.
 Turning down the opportunity at pursuing the Olympics in 2016, Lubin has absolutely no regrets in choosing the professional boxing route.Read More

-WhiteSands Treatment is pleased to sponsor Erickson Lubin as a
+WhiteSands Treatment is pleased to have Erickson Lubin and Jared Gordon